New Providence School District: Population and expansion crisis

 New Providence used to have two other elementary schools, Hillview and Lincoln.
 Lincoln School was sold to the borough for $1 in 1980; the property was used for a new municipal center.
 Hillview was being leased to a local child care provider, since student populations in the 1980s and 1990s did not necessitate a third elementary school.
 In the early 1990s, it was determined that it was no longer necessary to keep this school.
 Moreover, it was felt that the cost to modernize the school, mostly in HVAC infrastructure and asbestos removal, was too costly and would not be worth the fund allocation.
-In an effort spearheaded by then Superintendent Geoffrey Gordon, Hillview was sold to private and public interests: a YMCA currently operates there, as does the Morris-Union Jointure Commission.
+In an effort spearheaded by then Superintendent Geoffrey Gordon, Hillview was sold to private and public interests: the Morris-Union Jointure Commission currently operates there.
 Right after the Hillview sale, 7th and 8th grade instruction was moved from the elementary schools to the high school, due to rising student populations in the lower grades.
 During the first few years of this facility merger, the high school population was low enough that they could effectively share facilities but did not have a need to share classrooms.
 However, school populations readily increased and both the middle and high schools saw the need for extra classrooms.
 Moreover, during the years of 1997-1998, the school population started to explode at the Kindergarten and first-grade levels, indicating that there would be a future need for expanded facilities.

 The district and town recognized the need for expanded facilities.
-In 1998 the Board of Education floated bonds to pay for several construction efforts.
+In 1998 the board of education floated bonds to pay for several construction efforts.
 Four new classrooms were added in 1998.
 A new television studio and music room was added in 2001.
 In 2003, a new gym was built and the cafeteria was expanded.
 These construction projects would not have been necessary if the town had retained its Hillview facility, causing some residents to consider the wisdom of selling the facility in the first place.
 The critics' main concern is the perceivable lack of long-term considerations.
 Currently, the owners of Hillview have no desire to sell the facility back to the borough.
 As of September 27, 2005 a $10 million bond was passed by referendum for additional school construction.